dokkev/obsidian-valut/Spring 2024 Robotic Manipulation/Lecture 7 - Motion Planning (Fundamental).md

 ## What is motion planning
 - way to A to B without collision
-- Searching path in C-space
+- Searching path in C-space consists of Cartesian space (End-effector?) which made of joint spaces
-- C-space consists of Cartesian space (End)
+-